Micah Copeland Micah Copeland

 Why Kasane Edits Exists

-Kasane Edits was built around one core idea:
+Kasane was built around one core idea:

 Correction without sterilisation.